Office 365 Video transition to Microsoft Stream details

 Post-migration Microsoft Video channels become Stream only groups as shown below

 Experience within a channel

-Experience navigating to a channel in Office Video renders like this
+Experience navigating to a channel in Microsoft Video renders like this:

-However, post migration, navigating to Stream only groups experience is as below
+However, post migration, navigating to Stream-only groups, the experience is as below:

 Permissions mapping experience

-On the permissions front, a channel in Office Video has 3 levels of permissions – Owner, Editors and Viewers as shown below
+On the permissions front, a channel in Microsoft Video has 3 levels of permissions – Owner, Editors and Viewers as shown below

-Migration to Stream only groups and navigating to the permissions pane shows the permissions copied over from Office Video to Stream.
+Migrating to Stream-only groups and navigating to the permissions pane shows the permissions copied over from Microsoft Video to Stream.